opensoars/f_/readme.md

   },

   // What to log
-  // next:   when a method is called, we log the method name
+  // next:    A method is called, we log the method name.
-  // retry:  when a retry occurs, log everything known about it
+  // retry:   A retry occurs, log everything known about it.
+  // error:   An error gets pushed to errs array, log err description and
+  //          origional error object.
-  // abort:  when f_ aborts a task list, log error stack and method
+  // abort:   f_ aborts a task list, log error stack and method
-  //         which caused error
+  //          which caused error.
-  // all:    log 'everything' f_ does, all above triggers will be true
+  // all:     log 'everything' f_ does, all above triggers will be true.
-  // silent: log nothing at all
+  // silent:  log nothing at all.
+  // Default: ['all']
   toLog: ['next', 'retry']

 };